hildar/RecSys-Retail/README.md

 `ALS` used to find similar users, items and als recommendations. `ItemItemRecommender` used to find own item recommendations among user's purchases.

 #### 3. Evaluate Top@k Recall

-For first-layer model we have taken Recall metric because it is show the proportion of correct answers from real purchases.
+For first-layer model we have taken **Recall@k** metric because it is show the proportion of correct answers from real purchases.
 With this approach we going to significantly cut dataset size for second-layer model.

 Here we are evaluating different types of recommendations: